jflex-de/jflex/testsuite/testcases/src/test/cases/README.md

 # Test suite

-The test cases executed by Maven.
+The Unicode test cases executed by Maven.

-See also `javatests/de/jflex/testcase`.
+The rest of the regression tests is executed by Bazel in `javatests/de/jflex/testcase`.